ericleslie/EricLeslie.com/src/documents/portrait-photography.html.md

 ---
 layout: page-sidebar
 title: Red Bluff Portrait Photographer
+description: The premier portrait photographer serving Red Bluff, Redding and Chico
 ---

-###Capture your life's moments in a comfortable and fun atmosphere.
+###Let's capture your life's moments together.
 I know what an honor and a privilege it is to be entrusted with your memories, so I treat every shoot like gold.
 I also know how awkward it can be to have a stranger (me) take pictures of you, so I always keep the mood relaxed and fun.
 My clients always loosen right up and we have a great time.

 [![Redding Model Photo](http://www.lesliephotos.com/Other-Shoots/Amanda-Huggard/i-FFPLdDv/1/L/DSC4296-L.jpg)](http://www.lesliephotos.com/Other-Shoots/Amanda-Huggard/25377012_9CQzVZ#!i=2087708908&k=FFPLdDv&lb=1&s=A)